imanuelgittens/javascript-studies/Course-06-Introduction-To-Javascript-And-Modern-Web-Development/Section-03-Getting-Started-With-JavaScript/questions.md

 	var sub5 = subtractor(5);

 Here we invoke the subtractor function with a value of 5 and store it in the sub5 variable.
-This function return a function so the sub5 variable now looks like this:
+This function returns a function so the sub5 variable now looks like this:

 	var sub5 = function(y){
 		return x - y;